 This degree programme will prepare social care workers for CORU registration.
 Focusing specifically on the disability sector, the three-year, part-time/open learning degree provides participants with the skills to work effectively within the rapidly evolving disability services sector.
-After completing it, you will be able to deliver better services to the people you support.

 It is an applied programme dealing with real world challenges.
 The choice of course materials is determined by the needs of people employed in the sector.
 They are dealt with from the perspective of someone working in the disability arena and their relevance/quality is determined by the ways in which they can be applied to, and improve, everyday practice.